NuGet/Home/meta/README.md

 ## What happens when a proposal is withdrawn?

-When a proposal is reviewed for it's accuracy and relevance and no longer fits the goals of the project or is no longer a candidate for implementation, a proposal will be moved from `accepted` to `withdrawn` with a clear reason as to why it was moved.
+When a proposal is reviewed for its accuracy and relevance and no longer fits the goals of the project or is no longer a candidate for implementation, a proposal will be moved from `accepted` to `withdrawn` with a clear reason as to why it was moved.

 ## What happens when a proposal is implemented?